|Anthony Lopes and Guerreiro won the Euro 2016 after beating France in Paris|

 AM/RW: Mustapha Hadji (Morocco)

-Hadji grew up in France, but chose to represent Morocco in 1993.
-He went to the WC Finals in 1994 and 1998.
-After the WC Finals in 1998, he won the African Player of the Year award that year.
+Mustapha Hadji grew up in France, but chose to represent Morocco in 1993.
+He went to the World Cup Finals in 1994 and 1998.
+After the World Cuo Finals in 1998, he won the African Player of the Year award that year.
 He was named the 50th greatest African player of all time by African football expert Ed Dove.
 Professionally, he played for many clubs mainly in Spain and England.
 He had stints with Nancy, Sporting SP, Deportivo La Coruna, Coventry, Aston Villa, etc.

+Born in France, Riyad Mahrez joined Leicester from La Harve in 2014.
 He helped Leicester Town to win the Premiership in 2015-2016.
 He won the PFA Players' Player of the Year, and was a member of the Premier League PFA Team of the Year as he helped Leicester City win the Premier League.
+In 2018, he joined Manchester City.
+For the national team, he was eligible to play for France.
+He was selected to play for Algeria at Brazil 2014, but only played in one match.

-He was of the same age as the members of the Mighty Magyars, but he was not a member of them.
+Istvan Nyers was of the same age as the members of the Mighty Magyars, but he was not a member of them.
 He was capped twice by Hungary between 1945 and 1946.
-Born in France of Hungarian immigrants, he moved back to Hungary and played for various numbers of clubs in Eastern Europe.
+Born in France of Hungarian immigrants, he moved back to Hungary and played for various clubs in Eastern Europe.
 He joined Inter Milan in 1948, where he won two Serie A titles and finished as the top scorer of the league.

 LW: Andre Ayew (Ghana)